Oweis-Nd/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Why?
-chmod 007 this set permission to other user, to the file, no permission to the owner and to the group Why?
+chmod 007 this set permission to other user, to the file, no permission to the owner and to the group Why? chmod 753 this set the mode of the file to -rwxr-r-wx Why?